nickpoorman/kdev/README.md

 * MISSING_TYPE - the JSON object had no type associated with it
 * INVALID_TYPE - the JSON object had an invalid type associated with it
 * SET_NOTIFICATION_SEEN_UNSUCCESSFUL - if setting a notification to seen was unsuccessful, +{id: <the id of the notification>}
+* PULL_NOTIFICATIONS_UNSUCCESSFUL - if a request for notifications was unsuccessful,

 ####Success message